 This process ensures that the cockatiel will bond with people.
 Nevertheless, you must be prepared to handle and play with your new cockatiel bird every day to keep him or her tame and lovable.

 These types of birds are better for use in breeding programs, as they will make good parents as they were raised by their own parents.
-Hand-fed cockatiels on the other hand pay more attention to human companions than to other birds, so they may not always make ideal breeding birds.
+Hand-fed cockatiels, on the other hand, pay more attention to human companions than to other birds, so they may not always make ideal breeding birds.

 Take your time and watch for a while.
-Notice which of the birds are bolder than the others and consider those first, as you want a curious, robust and active pet, not a shy animal that hides in a corner.
+Notice which of the birds are more bold and confident than the others and consider those first, as you want a curious, robust and active pet, not a shy animal that hides in a corner.

 A good idea is to let your cockatiel choose you.
 If one bird waddles up to you and wants to play, or seems to like you, that may be just the bird for you.

-Also make sure that the outlet that you buy your cockatiel from is reputable and clean.
+Also, make sure that the outlet that you buy your cockatiel from is reputable and clean.
 Take note of the other animals in the shop.
-Do they look healthy and happy.
+Do they look healthy and happy?
 Are the cages clean, and does the shop smell pleasant.